 Testing System existing

 Testing is widely available, has been systematic since the beginning of the pandemic, in case of symptoms or contact with a person infected with Covid and can also be carried out on demand / privately.
-The testing algorithms are based on WHO, CDC and ECDC recommendations and conducted through the PCR method by 15 laboratories across the country, with a capacity to conduct 1600 PCR tests a day (by 21 June, over 92,934 tests were conducted).
-The number of confirmed cases is only 0.97% of those tested, which indicates that the quality of case detection in Georgia is high and that the risk of late or non- detection of cases is low.
+The testing algorithms are based on WHO, CDC and ECDC recommendations and conducted through the PCR method by 20 laboratories across the country (The goal is to reach 25 laboratories by the end of July), with a capacity to conduct 2800 PCR tests a day (by 7 July, over 132, 800 tests were conducted).
+The number of confirmed cases is only 0.75% of those tested, which indicates that the quality of case detection in Georgia is high and that the risk of late or non- detection of cases is low.
 Test kits are regularly being procured by the authorities without difficulty.

-Georgia has also recently offered to help neighbouring Armenia by sending tests and/or analysing samples.
+Following risk groups are tested regularly in Georgia in the in the frames of the State program: persons in the outpatient clinics with fever; contact of confirmed case; patients on the dialysis; medical personnel in dialysis wards, beneficiaries and personnel of shelters; persons on self-isolation; justice and police escort services, personnel of primary healthcare facilities; persons with pneumonia; personnel of PCR labs; personnel of the customs and border points; personnel of public transport; beneficiaries and personnel of quarantine areas; personnel of in-patient emergency medical service; truck drivers; personnel of emergency healthcare units; confirmed TB patients and personnel of TB facilities; personnel of mental clinics; persons defined by case definition, epidemiologists of NCDC and public health centers,, beneficiaries and personnel of fever or CIVID clinics; military recruits

 Contact tracing

-Contact tracing is systematic with very few cases of infections from unidentified source (latest: 4 cases on 22 June).
-The "history of contact map" of each patient is compiled within 24 hours after diagnosis.
-When clusters appear, whole villages are closed off (a successful method insofar as they are then reopened when no new cases emerge).
-Georgia launched a mobile phone tracing app as early as mid-April, which has helped to successfully identify cases
+Contact tracing is systematic with very few cases of infections from unidentifiedsources.
+The "history of contact map" of each patient is compiled within 24 hours after confirmation..
+Georgia launched a mobile phone tracing app as early as mid-April, for successfully identifing cases

-100% of Covid patients - of any level of severity – are immediately treated in hospital, as soon as detected.
-As a result, by 24 June 771 (84%) have recovered, 14% are ongoing treatment and the fatality rate in Georgia is only of 1.6% (14 fatalities).
-In total, 297 inpatient facilities operate across the country with 17,514 beds available of which 3,279 are reserved for Covid cases (but only 914 have been needed so far, by 24 June).
+100% of Covid patients - of any level of severity – are immediately transferred in hospital, as soon as detected.
+As a result, by 7th of July 838 (88%) have recovered, 12% are undergoing treatment and the fatality rate in Georgia is only of 1.5% (15 deaths).
+In total, 297 inpatient facilities operate across the country with 17,514 beds available of which 3,279 are reserved for Covid cases (but only 958 have been needed so far, by July 7).
 2,290 beds are available in intensive care units of which 1,040 are reserved for Covid cases.
 1749 ventilators are available for the management of respiratory distress syndrome.
 As a result, Georgia has achieved a ratio of 7.7 critical beds and 8.1 artificial respiration apparatus per 10,000 inhabitants for Covid.

 Do airports comply with ICAO safety recommendations?
 Do airlines serving specific routes comply with ICAO recommendations? – how this info can be checked?

+Georgian Civil Aviation Agency should provide more precise information